DaoCloud/DaoCloud-docs/docs/en/docs/skoala/cloud-ms/traffic-control.md

 After [microservices](service.md) are imported, different east-west traffic policies can be set individually for each exposed port of the service.

-1. Click on the service name.
+1. Click the service name.

     <!--![](../images/cloudms-traffic01.png)-->